AV Tech - Springfield's Home Theater Specialists

 Great Value: LG LW5300 series, they come in 42", 47" and 55" sizes.
 Some are being bundled with a Blu-ray player and 4 pairs of glasses.
 When looking at 3D TVs check out the prices of the glasses.
 These 3D glasses can be found on Amazon for $10 for 2 pairs.
 Plus they don't use batteries or have to be charged like many of the other 3D TV glasses.
 The ones that use batteries or need to be charged cost $80-$200 per pair.

-11/24/2011 - 4 letter words in audio and video.
-Bose and Sony.
-These two brands have more recognition than just about any other brands.
+11/24/2011 - A 4 letter word in audio.
+Bose.
+This brands has more recognition than just about any other brands.
 But here are some facts that make them 4 letter words.
-I'll pick on Sony first.

 Bose - the best audio.
 Choke..choke..cough...cough.
 Are people delusional?
 Have they ever really compared Bose side by side with other brands?
 Bose dealer agreements don't allow direct comparison , so probably not.
 Bose has good service if you have a problem so I like to give accolades when deserved.
 But good sound is not there forte, cute speakers are.
 There are many other speakers that sound better for less money.